colyseus/docs/docs/state/schema.md

 }
 ```

 !!!
-Note "All Map methods"
+Note "More methods available for Map"
-    There are more methods you can use from Maps.
-[Have a look at the MDN Documentation for Maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/).
+     Have a look at the [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/).

 ### CollectionSchema